ZhangqiJiang07/Multi-view_Multi-class_Datasets/README.md

 ## 📊 Label Distribution
-📢 More figures can be found in fold `label_distribution`!
+📢 More figures can be found in the `label_distribution` fold!

 <p align = "center">
 <img  src="./label_distribution/figs/Caltech101-20_label_dis.png" width="200" />